hzFishy/UnrealNotes/content/Unreal Engine/Physics/Body Instance & Physics Interface.md

 The body instance seems to be mostly used from `UPrimitiveComponent`.
 It also seems that a lot of physic functions are running from `FBodyInstance`.

-Most of the functions will register a physic command using `ApplyAsyncPhysicsCommand`, that has a function call-back that's using `FPhysicsInterface`.
+Most of the functions will register a physic command using `ApplyAsyncPhysicsCommand`, that has a function call-back that's using `FPhysicsInterface` (a typedef of `FPhysInterface_Chaos`).

 BIs are initialized using a `UBodySetup`.
 A BI holds a `FPhysicsActorHandle ActorHandle` which is the "Internal physics representation of our body instance".